sarl/sarl-jekyll-website/docs/official/gettingstarted/RunSARLAgentJava.md

 ## 3. Direct Access to the API of the Janus SRE

-Caution: using the API of Janus within your program is not recommended by the SARL team.
-Prefer to use the Bootstrap API.
+<p markdown="1"><span class="label label-danger">Caution</span> : Using the API of Janus within your program is not recommended by the SARL team, because the API of the Janus framework is considered as private and may evolve quickly.
+Prefer to use the Bootstrap API that is described into the previous section.</p>